 What determines attractiveness?

-It is generally accepted as common knowledge how women will feel more sexually attracted to masculin men, but will take far more factors into account when they select future spouses, for which they prefer reliable men who will help raise her offspring.
+It is generally accepted as common knowledge how women will feel more sexually attracted to masculin men, but will take far more factors into account when they select future spouses, for which they prefer reliable men who will help her raise their (or her) offspring.

-Another assumption is that women will feel most attracted to masculin-looking men at the most fertile phase of their cycle.
+Another assumption is how women will feel most attracted to masculin-looking men at the most fertile phase of their cycle.

-In a recent study where women were shown masculinized and feminized faces of the same men, it was concluded that apparently there is no distinct phase in a women's cycle when they feel less or more attracted, but a bigger influence was whether or not they were in a phase of their life in which they desired to have kids.
+In a recent study where women were shown masculinized and feminized faces of the same men, it was concluded that apparently there is no distinct phase in a women's cycle where they feel less or more attracted, but how it had more to do whether or not they were in a phase of their life in which they were willing to have kids.

-When hearing about this study, I immediately wondered why they didn't mention attractiveness of body odour?
+When hearing about this study, I immediately wondered out loud why they didn't mention attractiveness of body odour?

 Would masculin men not also smell differently from feminine men?
 In a similar vein, they could have modulated a man's own smell by adding perfume that is perceived as masculin or feminine.